Sign Up

 After completing this continuing education course, the learner will be able to:

-1. Discuss the prevalence of pediatric abusive head trauma in the United States.
+1. Outline the prevalence of pediatric abusive head trauma (AHT) in the United States.

-2. Discuss the mechanism of injury, associated pathophysiology of pediatric abusive head trauma.
+2. Determine the mechanism and injury-associated pathophysiology of pediatric AHT.

-4. Identify the social impact of child maltreatment.
+4. Identify the economic impact of child maltreatment.

-5. Identify clinical presentation, signs and symptoms, and conditions associated with pediatric abusive head trauma.
+5. Identify the clinical presentation, signs and symptoms, and conditions associated with pediatric AHT.

-6. Identify three interventions clinicians can provide to reduce risk of pediatric AHT.
+6. Explain interventions clinicians can provide to reduce the risk of pediatric AHT.

-7. List five risk factor associated with pediatric abusive head trauma.
+7. List risk factors associated with pediatric AHT.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.